eirikenriquez/eirikenriquez/README.md

 - [Intel NUC 7 OpenCore EFI](https://github.com/eirikenriquez/nuc7-opencore): An EFI configuration using OpenCore to run MacOS on an Intel NUC7 hackintosh, exploring hardware and software synergy.

-Feel free to explore my repositories for more projects and collaborations!

 ## Connect with Me

 Let's connect and share our stories: